 Upon waiver approval, individuals and support coordinators will revise the individual support plan (ISP) during the annual plan development meeting to be reflective of the new service definitions.
 ISP will fully implement the revised service definitions within 18 months of waiver approval.

-Service Delivery Method (che eck each that appli ies) : ------------------------------ --------------------- ------ ---
+Service Delivery Method ( check each that applies): • --------------------------- --------------------------- ---

 Participant-directed as specified in Appendix E ✓ Provider managed

 Specify whether the service may be provided by (check each that applies):